Brand Names: Eloxatin

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Call your doctor at once if you have a serious side effect such as:
+Call your doctor at once if you have:

 - increased sensitivity to cold temperatures and cold objects;

-Less serious side effects may include:
+Common side effects may include:

-- muscle pain;
+- numbness, tingling, burning pain;

-- swelling; or
+- mouth sores; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.